brugr9/UEPluginVolumeCreator/README.md

 #### 4.3.1.
 MPR Actor

-Plugin "Volume Creator" provides with a "Multiplanar Rendering Actor" or MPR Actor (Blueprint Class: `BP_MPR`) to visualize a 3D representation of a scalar volume by Coronal, Sagittal and Axial planes arranged perpendicular to one another.
+Plugin "Volume Creator" provides with a "Multiplanar Rendering Actor" or MPR Actor (Blueprint Class: `BP_MPR`) to visualise a 3D representation of a scalar volume by Coronal, Sagittal and Axial planes arranged perpendicular to one another.

 ![Blueprint Actor BP_MPR in Viewport](Docs/BP_MPR.png "Blueprint Actor BP_MPR in Viewport")<br>*Fig. 4.3.1.1.: Blueprint Actor BP_MPR &ndash; Viewport*